mabartos/keycloak-adaptive-authn/README.md

 You can use the container image by running:

+    podman run -p 8080:8080 quay.io/mabartos/keycloak:adaptive start

+This command starts Keycloak exposed on the local port 8080 (`localhost:8080`).

+NOTE: If you have installed Docker, use `docker` instead of `podman`.

 ### Building from Source

 To build from source, refer to the [building and working with the code base](docs/building-source.md) guide.